 1. Typing

 When I started, I used two fingers and stared at the keys the whole time.
-It was slow and tiring.
-Then I practiced just fifteen minutes a day, and within a few weeks, my speed doubled.
-The change surprised me.
+After practicing just fifteen minutes a day, my speed doubled within a few weeks.
+Try the same, and you’ll be surprised how fast you improve.

 2. File Management